 Reverse engineering these stages will give you the downward signal.

-The Moving Average Convergence Divergence (MACD) indicator.
+5. Moving Average Convergence Divergence (MACD) Indicator

 The Moving Average Convergence Divergence (MACD) is a trend following indicator and momentum indicator which shows the relationship between two moving averages of a security’s price.